Justus-D/html5-calculator/README.md

 Essentially a GUI for math.js

-Go to https://calculator.justus-d.de and click install in your browser.
+Go to https://calculator.justus-d.de and click "install" in your browser.